IBM/mi-prometheus/README.md

 MI-Prometheus (Machine Intelligence - Prometheus), an open-source framework aiming at _accelerating Machine Learning Research_, by fostering the rapid development of diverse neural network-based models and facilitating their comparison.
 In its core, to _accelerate the computations_ on their own, MI-Prometheus relies on PyTorch and extensively uses its mechanisms for the distribution of computations on CPUs/GPUs.

-In MI-Prometheus, the training & testing mechanisms are no longer pinned to a specific model or problem, and build-in mechanisms for easy configuration management & statistics collection facilitate running experiments combining different models with problems.
+In MI-Prometheus, the training & testing mechanisms are no longer pinned to a specific model or problem, and built-in mechanisms for easy configuration management & statistics collection facilitate running experiments combining different models with problems.

 A project of the Machine Intelligence team, IBM Research, Almaden.

-## Core ideas

-   * **Problem**: A dataset or a data generator, returning a batch of inputs and ground truth labels used for a model training/validation/test,
-   * **Model**: A trainable model (i.e. a neural network),
-   * **Worker**: A specialized application that instantiates the Problem \& Model objects and controls the interactions between them,
-   * **Configuration file(s)**: YAML file(s) containing the parameters of the Problem, Model and training procedure (e.g. terminal conditions, random seeds), divided into several sections,
-   * **Experiment**: A single run (training & validation or test) of a given Model on a given Problem, using a specific Worker and Configuration file(s).
-Such an Experiment also collects and logs diverse statistics during its execution.

-## Core features

-   * A configuration management relying on (optionally nested) human-readable YAML files,
-   * Reusable scripts unifying the training & test procedures, enabling reproducible experiments,
-   * Automated tools for collecting statistics and logging the results of the experiments,
-   * A set of scripts for running a number ("grid") of experiments on collections of CPUs/GPUs,
-   * A collection of diverse problems, currently covering most of the actively explored domains,
-   * A collection of (often state-of-the-art) models,
-   * A set of tools to analyze the models during training and test (displaying model statistics and graph, dynamic visualizations, export of data to TensorBoard).

 ### Installation